 Changes to your diet may help to reduce your symptoms.
 The dietary advice will depend on your symptoms and it's essential to make sure you get enough energy and nutrients from your diet.
 Therefore it's very important to discuss any dietary advice with your doctor or with a dietician.
 This dietary advice may include reducing the amount of fibre in your diet and eating small regular meals.

-A low-residue diet may also be used for inflammatory bowel disease.
+A low-residue diet may also be used for IBD.
 This is a very restricted diet with less fibre.
 This diet can help to reduce symptoms such as diarrhoea and pain but needs supervision by a dietician.
 You will need to take vitamin supplements because a low residue diet doesn't contain all the nutrients you need.

 Stress can make your symptoms worse so it's very important to learn how to manage stress.
 The ways we manage stress vary from person to person but meditation and regular exercise will help.
 See also the separate leaflet called Stress Management.
 It may also help to join a local support group so you can share how you feel with others and learn some tips to help you deal with your symptoms.